 Most importantly…be yourself.
 A lot of money and time are at stake here, and interviewers want to know the person they are giving the scholarship to.

 Don’t go into the interview with a negative mindset.
-If you have a negative mindset, the interviews may pick up on that and be off-put by it.
+If you have a negative mindset, the interviewees may pick up on that and be off-put by it.
 Stay confident and positive.
 You may still be awarded a scholarship if you do well on your interview and prove why you deserve it, even if you aren’t the most accomplished scholar.

 If the interview didn’t go as well as you had hoped, that is okay!
 There are always more opportunities out there.